csjoblom/epd-twitbot/README.md

 ------------
 *   python/pip - it's all python, pip is needed to install requirements
 *   virtualenv - not required but highly recommended
 *   lxml - for html crawling/data grabbing.
+(If you can't install lxml on ubuntu/debian please be sure to apt-get libxml2-dev and libxslt-dev and attempt to install again using pip)
 *   sqlalchemy - for database interaction. (currently configured for sqlite3)
 *   twitter - python twitter API interaction
 *   pygeocoder - grabs latitude/longitude based on an address (for use with google maps)